wagtail/nextjs-loves-wagtail/README.md

 > Available online at [wagtail.org/nextjs-djangocon](https://wagtail.org/nextjs-djangocon) / [github.com/thibaudcolas/nextjs-loves-wagtail](https://github.com/thibaudcolas/nextjs-loves-wagtail).

-👋 welcome to our headless CMS workshop!
+👋 welcome to a self-paced headless CMS workshop!
 This workshop covers:

 - Initial project setup: what Wagtail and Next.js are, and how to set them up
 - Connecting Next.js with the backend
-- Implementing common website requirements with this architecture
 - Deployment!

+The workshop was created for DjangoCon Europe 2023 by [@laymonage](https://github.com/laymonage) and [@thibaudcolas](https://github.com/thibaudcolas) – but we expect it can all be done on your own anytime.

 ## Ahead of the workshop